 Diamond Davis was released late the next day after a judge, via teleconference, assigned her a new court date to discuss a plan to repay the fines she owes.
 Reform advocates told the New York Times that Davis’ case is part of a vicious cycle to target the disadvantaged, but she is also among a number of pregnant women who have been put at a greater risk of contracting COVID-19 because of non-violent charges by a prison system being accused of not doing enough to protect those it incarcerates.

-Davis was pulled over for driving a car with expired, temporary licence plates.
-When the officers stopped her, they realised she was driving without a licence or car insurance and that she owed fines to the court.
+Davis was pulled over for driving a car with expired, temporary license plates.
+When the officers stopped her, they realized she was driving without a license or car insurance and that she owed fines to the court.
 She was taken to Montgomery City Jail where Davis claims, she was denied her request for a mask and gloves and there was no hot water for hand washing.
 According to Davis, one of the two women she shared a cell with was coughing.

 After Davis was released, police reported five positive coronavirus cases at Montgomery City Jail among federal incarcerated people, who are reportedly held separately from those incarcerated by the city such as Davis.
 Five cases were also reported among nurses and correctional officers.
 Since then, the number of positive cases has risen to 21, according to confirmation from Montgomery’s director of public information, Michael Briddell.